jliang117/redditRecommends/README.md

 Given the prompt - `What does reddit think about ___`?
 A few very simple question structures come to mind:

-`Food/Activity/Thing` **IN** `Place` ex. `Ramen in Nyc` - yields places, landmarks, restaurants `Superlative` `Object` ex. `Best Python Course` - yields objects, links, shopping sites
+`Food/Activity/Thing` **IN** `Place` ex. `Ramen in Nyc` - yields places, landmarks, restaurants

+`Superlative` `Object` ex. `Best Python Course` - yields objects, links, shopping sites

-For now, I'll focus on the first structure.
+Let's focus on the first structure for now.

 **Input**
 We'll have an open search box, but certain keywords such as `In` will trigger different kinds of extraction.